PowerDesigner

 SAP PowerDesigner (or PowerDesigner) is a collaborative enterprise modelling tool produced by Sybase, currently owned by SAP.
 It can run either under Microsoft Windows as a native application or in an Eclipse environment through a plugin.
 It supports model-driven architecture software design, and stores models using a variety of file extensions, such as .bpm, .cdm and .pdm.
 The internal file structure can be either XML or a compressed binary file format.
 It can also store models in a database repository.

 The PowerDesigner data modeling tool's market share in 2002 was 39%.
-It's priced from $3,000 to $7,500 USD per developer seat.
+It is priced from US$3,000 to $7,500 per developer seat.